Ezra Chapter Four

 Ezra 4:23 & 24

-As soon as the copy of the letter of King Artaxerxes was read to Rehum and Shimshai the secretary and their associates, they went immediately to the Jews in Jerusalem and compelled them by force to stop.
-Thus the work on the house of God in Jerusalem came to a standstill until the second year of the reign of Darius king of Persia.
+When the text of King Artach'shashta's letter was read before Rechum, Shimshai the secretary and their colleagues, they hurried to Yerushalayim to the Judeans and stopped their work by force of arms.
+So the work on the house of God in Yerushalayim ceased; it remained at a standstill until the second year of the reign of Daryavesh king of Persia.

 The enemy won a temporary victory as they stopped the work on the temple by force.
 We can look around us even today and see things that governments do that seem to halt the spread of the gospel (building of the kingdom).
 We see laws being established that go directly against the word of God but we must remember that these, too, are only temporary.
 God is in control!